viamrobotics/docs/docs/tutorials/projects/verification-system.md

 ## View your verification system in action

+{{% alert title="Note" color="note" %}}
+The various states do not cause anything to happen on their own besides appearing as overlays on the transform cam.
+To trigger an audio alarm or otherwise have your machine take an action based on the reported state, you can write your own logic using one of the [Viam SDKs](https://docs.viam.com/build/program/) to [poll the classifications](/ml/vision/#getclassificationsfromcamera).
+{{% /alert %}}

 With everything configured, you are now ready to see your facial recognition machine in action by watching the transform camera as a person passes in front of the camera.

 To view your machine's transform camera overlay:

 1. On your machine's **Control** page in the [Viam app](https://app.viam.com), select the transform camera pane, which is listed by the name you gave it in the previous session, such as `my-transform-camera`.
-1. Enable the view toggle to see a live camera feed from your camera, overlayed by the current state of the `verification-system` module, which should be `TRIGGER_1` if no people are present in-frame.
+2. Enable the view toggle to see a live camera feed from your camera, overlayed by the current state of the `verification-system` module, which should be `TRIGGER_1` if no people are present in-frame.
-1. Have one or more people walk in front of the camera and look directly into it.
+3. Have one or more people walk in front of the camera and look directly into it.
    Watch the state change to `COUNTDOWN` and then `DISARMED` when an approved person is detected, or to `ALARM` if no approved person appears within 10 seconds!

    ![Verification camera feed](/tutorials/verification-system/disarmed.png)